-Section 72.
-Call to Order. - The Speaker shall open the session by calling the House to order.
-At the start of every session, the National Anthem shall be sung followed by a silent prayer or by an invocation by a Member designated by the Speaker.

 Section 73.
-Roll Call. - The names of Members shall be called alphabetically by surnames upon every roll call.
-When two or more Members have the same surnames, the full name of each shall be called.
-If there are two (2) Members with the same names and surnames, their legislative districts or party-list affiliations shall also be called together with their full names.
+Call to Order. - The Speaker shall call the House to order.
+After calling the House to order, the National Anthem shall be sung followed by an invocation by a Member designated by the Speaker or by a silent prayer.

 Section 74.
+Roll Call. - The names of Members shall be called by surnames alphabetically.
+When two (2) or more Members have the same surnames, the full name of each shall be called.
+If there are two (2) or more Members with the same names and surnames, their legislative districts or party-list affiliations shall also be called.

+Section 75.
 Quorum. - A majority of all the Members of the House shall constitute a quorum.
 The House shall not transact business without a quorum.
-A Member who questions the existence of a quorum shall not leave the Session Hall until the question is resolved or acted upon, otherwise, the question shall be deemed abandoned.
+A Member who questions the existence of a quorum shall not leave the session hall until the question is resolved or acted upon, otherwise, the question shall be deemed abandoned.

-Section 75.
+Section 76.
 Absence of Quorum. - In the absence of a quorum after the roll call, the Members present may compel the attendance of absent Members.

 In all calls of the House, the doors shall be closed.
-Except those who are excused from attendance in accordance with Section 70 hereof, the absentees, by order of a majority of those present, shall be sent for and arrested wherever they may be found and conducted to the session hall in custody in order to secure their attendance at the session.
-The order shall be executed by the Sergeant-At-Arms and by such officers as the Speaker may designate.
+Except those who are excused from attendance in accordance with Section 71 hereof, the absent Members, by order of a majority of those present, shall be sent for and arrested wherever they may be found and conducted to the session hall in custody in order to secure their attendance at the session.
+The order shall be executed by the Sergeant-at-Arms and by such officers as the Speaker may designate.
 After the presence of the Members arrested is secured at the session hall, the Speaker shall determine the conditions for their discharge.
 Members who voluntarily appear shall be admitted immediately to the session hall and shall report to the Secretary General to have their presence recorded.

-Section 76.
+Section 77.
 Automatic Call of the House. - When results of the voting on a question shows the absence of a quorum and a Member calls the attention of the House to this fact, there shall be a call of the House to compel attendance of absent Members who shall be given the opportunity to vote unless the House adjourns.

-If those voting on the question and those who are present but abstain from voting should, together, constitute a majority of the House, the Speaker shall declare that a quorum is present, and pending questions shall be resolved as the majority of those voting shall decide.
+If those voting on the question and those who are present but abstain from or do not participate in the voting should, together, constitute a majority of the House, the Speaker shall declare that a quorum is present, and pending questions shall be resolved as the majority of those voting shall decide.
 Thereupon, further proceedings under the call shall be dispensed with.

-Section 77.
+Section 78.
 Motion to Adjourn Vacates Call. - At any time after the roll call is completed, a motion to adjourn shall be in order and, if approved by a majority of those present, all proceedings under the preceding section shall be vacated.

-Section 78.
+Section 79.
 Approval of Journal. - The Journal shall be submitted to the House for approval.
 Prior to approval, the Journal shall be read in full unless copies thereof have been distributed to the Members.
 Upon approval, the Journal shall be posted in the House website and, as far as practicable, sent to the Members through electronic mail.
 The Journal for the last day of a regular or special session shall be approved in the manner determined by the House.

-Section 79.
+Section 80.
 Calendar of Business. - The Calendar of Business shall consist of the following: